5. Surgery Core Clerkship

 Guidelines

-• Length: eight weeks
+• Length: Twelve weeks

 • An orientation at the start of the clerkship should be provided by the Clerkship Director.
 This should include a discussion of the expectations and responsibilities of the clerk, an overview of the department and facilities of the site, the student schedule and assignments to residency teams and preceptors.
 The curriculum should be provided as a reference within the orientation process.
 A review of the Goals and Objectives, Clerkship Guidelines and evaluation process should be conducted.